erik73/addon-mail/mail/DOCS.md

 Important: This addon requires that the MariaDB add-on is installed and running!

-This add-on is experimental, and provides a mailserver for your domain.
+This add-on provides a mailserver for your domain.
 It is also possible to configure additional email domains and accounts in the Postfix Admin web interface.